MicrosoftDocs/mixed-reality/mixed-reality-docs/get-started.md

 * [Mixed reality developer forums](https://forums.hololens.com/) - the official forum for mixed reality developers to ask and answer questions, as well as read MR development news straight from Microsoft.
 * [HoloDevelopers Slack channel](https://holodevelopersslack.azurewebsites.net/) - the most robust and resourceful external mixed reality-specific developer channel; the devs here are knowledgeable and helpful.
 * [Unity forums](https://forum.unity3d.com/) - Unity's official forums.

-More academy courses, more documentation, fundamentals, more Unity guidance on their page and ours.
-Get support from the community, Unity forums, our forums, Slack dev channel